drewfurgiuele/Import-RegisteredServers/README.md

 1. This requires the SQL Server PowerShell Module.
 Get it here: https://www.powershellgallery.com/packages/SqlServer/
 2. This will modify and then overwrite your settings.
 It makes a backup.
 But you should know it does this.
 3. Run SQL Operations Studio once to generate a settings file before you start.
+Add a connection to get a root document level in your settings.
+I am working to make it check for that, but for now just add one (and then delete it later)